arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 5.0.0 =

+* Minimum required WordPress version is no 5.3.
+* Added official release of PhotoSwipe 5 (thanks to Dmitry Semenov for his support!).
+* Added option to fix links to scaled images.
+* If possible PhotoSwipe will now be opened with lower resolution preview images for better performance.

 = 4.0.4 =

-* Removed "lazy loading" as this is not needed any longer
+* Removed "lazy loading" as this is not needed any longer.
-* Improved compatibility with older PHP versions (7.0 and up)
+* Improved compatibility with older PHP versions (7.0 and up).

 = 4.0.3 =